-- Catchable rainbow trout were stocked in most UCUS stocked lakes in 2012.
+- Catchable rainbow trout were stocked in most UCUS stocked lakes in 2013.
+Most of the stocked lakes in the UCUS area are ice free.
 Try Old Road and Round lakes, off the Lake Louise Road.
-Two Mile, and Three Mile Lakes along the Edgerton Highway, and Pippin Lake and Squirrel Creek Pit on the Richardson Highway were stocked with catchable rainbow trout this week.
-Arctic grayling will be released in stocked lakes in the Lake Louise area this week also.
+Two Mile, and Three Mile Lakes along the Edgerton Highway, and Pippin Lake and Squirrel Creek Pit on the Richardson Highway were stocked with catchable rainbow trout in 2013.
+Arctic grayling were released in stocked lakes in the Lake Louise area in 2013 also.
 For the best rainbow trout fishing head out the McCarthy Road to Strelna, Silver, and Sculpin lakes which offer the best opportunity to catch more and a possibility to catch larger fish.
-Silver Lake was stocked with catchable rainbow trout in 2010 and again in 2011.
+Silver Lake was stocked with catchable rainbow trout in 2012 and again in 2013.
 These rainbows are transferred from Summit Lake in the Wrangell Mountains.
 Silver Lake has walk in access only, and fishing has been great.
 Peanut and Tolsona Mountain Lakes are also excellent lakes for rainbow trout, but an ATV is helpful to access them.
 These two lakes are not readily accessible to the road system and have been stocked in past years and receive little pressure.
-Tolsona, Tex Smith, Buffalo, and Ryan lakes were recently stocked with catchable rainbow trout in June.
-Most lakes will receive catchable sized rainbow or arctic char during, June 2013 as well.
+Tolsona, Tex Smith, Buffalo, Old Road, Round and Ryan lakes were stocked with catchable rainbow trout in 2013.